Environmental Policy & Planning

 The Canterbury Land & Water Regional Plan sets controls on the leaching of nitrates and will have an impact on your farm – the nutrient rules may affect land-use intensification plans.

-Farm Environment Plans (FEP): Many farmers will be required to get new resource consents and prepare a FEP over the next few years under the Land and Water Regional Plan.
-The Opuha Water Farm Plan roll-out will assist farmers prepare for these changes.
-Refer to the Audited Self-Management page for more information.
+Farm Environment Plans (FEP): Many farmers will be required to get new resource consents and prepare an FEP over the next few years under the Land and Water Regional Plan.
+The Opuha Water Farm Plan roll-out will assist farmers to prepare for these changes Refer to the Audited Self-Management page for more information.

 The concept aligns with the Audited Self-Management (ASM) approach, however, there are various scenarios to work through in order to fully understand the pros and cons of Opuha Water holding a discharge consent.
 Opuha Water will keep shareholders informed as work progresses on this.